shrikant-kore/Repository-demo1/README.md

 # Repository-demo1
-this is my first demo
+this is my first demo git repository
+Auther-Pravin kore